Established in 1997

 The gallery focuses on Solo showings by a stable of select artists and on well researched and curated exhibitions.

 Their roster of artists ranges from those who work with traditional materials as well as experimental process-oriented works, where the gallery provides artists a platform for pushing the envelope.

 Tunty Chauhan, Director

 Tunty Chauhan established Threshold in 1997.,She has curated exhibitions like Paradigms I , II and III which drew acclaim for curatorial sensitivity.
-The other important exhibitions that followed were Body Mind and Soul, Mapping Memories, The Lost Sparrow, Humour, Wit & Satire , Revisting Beauty, Bakhiya and more recently Nest.
+The other important exhibitions that followed were Body Mind and Soul, Mapping Memories, The Lost Sparrow, Humour, Wit & Satire , Revisting Beauty, Bakhiya, Nest and more recently Bind/ Bound.

 Her well-honed intuition and discerning eye led her to collaborate and bring forth some hidden gems like Priya Ravish Mehra, V. Ramesh, Shanti Swaroopini, Achia Anzi and Anindita Bhattacharya among others.
 The artists she works with have been collected and showcased by leading Museums and Biennales, nationally and internationally.
 More recently V. Ramesh, at the American University Museum in Washington, Priya Ravish Mehra at the Kochi Murziris Biennale and Philadelphia Museum of Art and Achia Anzi at the Yinchuan Biennale.